This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 A rich, moist gluten free banana cake that keeps well and improves in flavour over time.
 It’s perfect for cake decorating, iced with your choice of buttercream or ganache (and fondant if you like!), or for eating by itself, by yourself, in bed with a fork.
 No judging! ❤

-This gluten-free banana cake recipe makes a cake that is all the things we love about banana cake.
+This easy gluten-free banana cake recipe makes a cake that is all the things we love about banana cake.
 It’s (cringe alert!) moist, buttery, fluffy but not too light, and of course, banana-y.
 Which isn’t a word, but too bad.
 It is what it is.

 The texture of this banana cake also makes it a great gluten free cake recipe to use for lightly carved cakes.
-I wouldn’t do a full-on 3D cake with it, but it does work well for cakes that need a bit of shaping.
+I wouldn’t make a full-on 3D cake with it, but it does work well for cakes that need a bit of shaping.
 For more information on carving gluten free cakes, check out my gluten free cakes for cake decorating post.

 Right, that’s enough intro, let’s get into it.

 The ingredients for the cake are pretty straightforward.
 Here’s what you’ll need:

 - Gluten Free Flour – I use my favourite homemade gluten-free flour blend, which is a combination of tapioca flour, brown rice flour and potato starch, but you can use your own favourite store-bought all-purpose gluten free flour or homemade blend.
 If you use different gluten-free flours than I do, your results may not be exactly the same as mine, but it is a forgiving recipe so it should work well with most flour blends.

 - Xanthan Gum – This helps bind the cake together in place of gluten.
 You can read more about it in the gluten free flour post linked to above.
 If you use a store-bought gf flour blend that contains a gum ingredient, you can omit the xanthan gum from the recipe.